Activities

 SATURDAY MORNING KIDS ACTIVITIES

-SMALL GROUP MAKER SPACE FOR FAMILIES
+MAKER SPACE FOR HOMESCHOOL FAMILIES

 Two groups meeting every second Wednesday, 10am -12pm